criteo/criteo-api-java-sdk/sdks/marketingsolutions_2025-07/docs/CampaignSearchRequestV23Q1.md

 # CampaignSearchRequestV23Q1

-request payload of the search endpoint
+Request payload for the campaign search endpoint.

 ## Properties